Spiritual signs in nature and their meaning in indigenous cultures

 - letting go

-- the transformation
+- transformation

-- the transition to a new stage
+- transition to a new stage

-To hear the call of the loon
+Hearing the call of the loon

 The loon is often associated with northern lakes and the silence of nature.
 Its call can evoke: